 Upon reaching their house, we’re a bit disappointed: far and wide, no sea in sight.
 Only on days around the new and full moon is the tide high enough to flood the canals and inlets by the fishing villages.
 “Come, I’ll show you my boat,” says Win Tun.

-Win Tun’s boat lies hulking and helpless in the sand only a few steps from the house.
-And yet in just a few days it will be rocking in the waves when Win Tun and some helpers head out to sea for a fortnight.
+Win Tun’s boat lies high and dry on the sand only a few steps from the house.
+And yet, in just a few days it will be rocking in the waves when Win Tun and some helpers head out to sea for a fortnight.
 Sometimes, says Than Aye, her husband is like a hero.
 We ask whether she’s never afraid for him.
 She’s afraid, she says: